v-cakoll/docs.it-it/docs/framework/wpf/app-development/index.md

 <a name="Hosting"></a>
 ## <a name="hosting"></a>Hosting
- [!INCLUDE[TLA2#tla_xbap#plural](../../../../includes/tla2sharptla-xbapsharpplural-md.md)] possono essere ospitati in Microsoft Internet Explorer o Firefox.
+ Le applicazioni XBAPs possono essere ospitate in Microsoft Internet Explorer o Firefox.
 Ogni modello di hosting è associato a un insieme di considerazioni e vincoli descritti in [Hosting](hosting-wpf-applications.md).

 <a name="Build_and_Deploy"></a>
 ## <a name="build-and-deploy"></a>Compilazione e distribuzione